anuroopmishra21/patterns_using_python/README.md

-# This is a practice repository for patterns using python
+# Python codes for beginners